 - Know and share the facts.
 Learn to identify ticks and the diseases they may carry.
 Consider sharing resources with camp families prior to camp so they can prepare and educate their chidren.
 Check out the great resources for families from Project Lyme.

 - Provide training.
 Train all staff in tick identification and how to avoid tick habitats.
-Ensure that health care staff are trained in tick removal and tick-bourne illnesses.
-Check out the CDC's Reference Manual for Health Care Providers - Tick Bourne Diseases.
+Ensure that health care staff are trained in tick removal and tick-borne illnesses.
+Check out the CDC's Reference Manual for Health Care Providers - Tick-Borne Diseases.

 - Consider steps to reduce the likelyhood of tick infestation: The Centers for Disease Control and Prevention offers some simple landscaping techniques that can help reduce tick populations.
 These include: removing leaf litter, clearning tall grasses and brush, and placing a 3-ft wide barrier of wood chips or gravel between walkways and wooded areas to restrict tick migration into recreational areas.
 For more tips, review the Connecticut Agricultural Experiment Station's Tick Management Handbook.